Configure Functions

 Manage Functions

-• To edit an existing function, double-click the function or select it and click Edit.
+• To edit a function, double-click it or select it and click Edit.

 • To delete existing functions, select them in the dialog and click the Delete button at the top of the dialog.
 You can also right-click the function and select Delete from the context menu.

-• To export functions, see Export for full description of the Export menu item.
+• To export functions, see Export for full description of the export functionality.

 • To see if a function is being used elsewhere in the application, click Connections.